troclaux/notes/pern.md

 ## React hooks

 - useState: Update state of a variable.
+  - `const [todos, setTodos] = useState('');`
+    - Returns an array with two elements: the variable and a function to update it.
+    - Initial value is an empty string.
 - useEffect: Manage component lifecycle, which includes:
-  - Create component.
+  - Create component
-  - Update component.
+  - Update component
-  - Delete component.
+  - Delete component

 ## React events